Eng-Mouaz-M-AlShahmeh/meta_seo/README.md

 import 'package:flutter/foundation.dart';
 ```

-Then add the config **MetaSEO** method before the running of the Flutter app into main.dart file
+Then add the config **MetaSEO** method before the running of the Flutter app into main.dart file:

 ```dart
 void main() {